Mazanderani, Tabri in Iran

 The Mazanderani live in northern Iran's Mazandaran province, bordering the Caspian Sea.
 It is there that early Iranian civilization flourished.
 Historically, this province had been invaded by outsiders, beginning with the Mongols in the 1200s and 1300s.
 In 1723, the region was conquered by the Russian Empire.
 The coast of the province is dominated by marshy plains.
 Farther inland, it merges into the highlands.
 Although the province is strategically located on the Caspian Sea, the coast lacks good natural harbors.
 This has forced them to build an artificial harbor.

 The Mazanderani are an ethnic mix of Turkic tribes, Armenians, and Russian immigrants.
 Other smaller groups include the Qadikolahi and the Palavi.
-The language of the majority, also called Mazanderani (or Palari), remains unwritten.
-This language is closely tied to Farsi, the official language of Iran.
+The language of the majority, also called Mazanderani (or Palari), is closely related to Farsi, the official language of Iran.

 What Are Their Lives Like?

-Agriculture dominates the economy of the entire Mazandaran region.
-Most Mazanderani are settled farmers who grow crops such as rice, wheat, barley, tea, fruits, and cotton.
-They also raise some cattle.
+Agriculture dominates the economy of the Mazandaran region.
+Most Mazanderani are settled farmers who grow crops such as rice, wheat, barley, tea, fruits and cotton.
+They also raise cattle.
 In addition to farming, the Mazanderani are famous for raising Arabian horses.
+Other jobs for the Mazanderani people are in the cement, tile or cotton industries.

 Since most of the people in the Mazandaran province are Muslim, their society is organized according to the guidelines of traditional Islamic communities.
-The family is the major social unit and is led by the father.
-Although the Koran gives women equal status in Islamic society, in reality, they are usually second class citizens with little or no political freedom.
+The family is the central social unit and is led by the father.

 What Are Their Beliefs?